nickeubank/practicaldatascience_book/notebooks/class_2.md

 # Class Two: Representing Data: Objects, collections, and their uses for computation (Numpy)

-## Overall learning objectives (mapped to specialization learning objectives):
+## Overall learning objectives (mapped to specialization learning objectives)

 - Introduce data structures for representing data
 - Learn programming practices (vectorization, subsetting) for matrices
 - Describe the components and packages of the Python ecosystem